P1445

 Will my MOT pass? +

-EVAP codes don't directly affect MOT emissions readings, but if engine warning light is on at the time of test, that's an automatic fail under MOT rules for cars from 2018 onwards.
+EVAP codes don't directly affect MOT emissions readings, but if engine warning light is on at the time of test, that's a possible reason for failure.
+What matters is whether the MIL is illuminated at the time of test. for cars from 2018 onwards.
 Fix the underlying fault first, drive a few cycles to clear the light, then book the test.

 Is there a smell of petrol after refuelling? +